jlgerber/cpp_happy_fun_time/session_04/session4.md

 ## Our first CMakeList.txt file

-So lets do this...
+So let's do this...
 Cmake uses a file with a very specific name and capitalizaiton to work.
 So, create a file in the same directory and call it *CMakeLists.txt*.
 Notice the capitalization; you need to copy this exactly; cmakelists.txt wont do.

-Now lets fill it out.
+Now let's fill it out.

 First, we need to set the minimum version for cmake. we do it like so:
 ```